ray-project/ray/doc/source/rllib-env.rst

 .. _`+parametric`: rllib-models.html#variable-length-parametric-action-spaces

 You can pass either a string name or a Python class to specify an environment.
 By default, strings will be interpreted as a gym `environment name <https://gym.openai.com/envs>`__.
-Custom env classes must take a single ``env_config`` parameter in their constructor:
+Custom env classes passed this way must take a single ``env_config`` parameter in their constructor:

 .. code-block:: python